JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginJar`
 {#prepareSandbox-pluginJar}

-The output of `Jar` task.
+Specifies the output of the `Jar` task.
-The proper `Jar.archiveFile` is picked depending on if code instrumentation is enabled.
+The proper `Jar.archiveFile` picked depends on whether code instrumentation is enabled.

 {style="narrow"}
 Type